AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Learning Paradigm

-Despite its ease of implementation, CTFI suffers from major limitations in real-world scenarios where intermediate frames are required at arbitrary timestamps.
-Since models are trained to generate only the center-frame at $t{=}\frac{1}{2}$, they inherently lack temporal flexibility for generating frames at other timestamps.
-For example, to generate a frame at $t{=}\frac{1}{4}$, the model first synthesizes the center-frame, and then recursively generates $\hat{I}_{\frac{1}{4}}$ conditioned on $(I_0, \hat{I}_{\frac{1}{2}})$.
-This recursive strategy is inherently sequential, introducing two key drawbacks~\cite{jiang2018super, sim2021xvfi, oh2022demfi}.
+However, CTFI is inherently limited in generating intermediate frames at arbitrary timestamps.
+Since models are trained exclusively for the center-frame at $t{=}\frac{1}{2}$, they inherently lack temporal flexibility for generating frames at other timestamps.
+For example, to generate a frame at $t{=}\frac{1}{4}$, the model first synthesizes $\hat{I}_{\frac{1}{2}}$, and then recursively generates $\hat{I}_{\frac{1}{4}}$ conditioned on $(I_0, \hat{I}_{\frac{1}{2}})$.
+This sequential process incurs two key drawbacks~\cite{jiang2018super, sim2021xvfi, oh2022demfi}.
 First, it increases computational latency and prevents parallel generation, as each intermediate frame depends on the previously synthesized result.
 Second, it leads to cumulative errors where artifacts in earlier frames propagate through the inference chain, degrading temporal consistency and overall quality.
 Additionally, CTFI restricts the temporal upsampling factor to powers of two ($2^n$), thereby limiting adaptability in diverse frame-rate conversion scenarios such as real-time video streaming or arbitrary slow-motion synthesis.